 Things to see and do on the Beaches of Panglao Island include:

 At the Cambuhat Oyster Farm, you can see oysters and other seafood.
 You can also eat there.
 They have a restaurant where you can order food.
 You can also buy seafood to cook at home.

 It’s in the municipality of Buenavista, Bohol.
 It is part of an eco-friendly tourism business run by the Cambuhat Enterprise Development & Fisheries Association (CEDFA).
 On this excursion, tourists will learn about mangrove conservation as well.

 17. Abatan River

 The Abatan River, some 20 kilometers long and running through several small Bohol communities, is a popular tourist destination in Bohol.
-The river is known for its stunning natural beauty and its abundant and diverse wildlife.
+The river is known for its stunning natural beauty and abundant and diverse wildlife.
 Visitors can enjoy swimming, fishing, and kayaking in the river’s clean waters.
-The river is also home to a number of rare and endangered species of animals, including the Philippine crocodile and the Palawan bearcat.
+The river is also home to several rare and endangered species of animals, including the Philippine crocodile and the Palawan bearcat.

-In addition to its natural beauty, the Abatan River is also home to a number of cultural attractions.
-The river is home to a number of Boholano tribes, who live along its banks.
+In addition to its natural beauty, the Abatan River is home to several cultural attractions.
+The river is home to several Boholano tribes living along its banks.
 The tribes are known for their unique culture and traditional dances.
 The Abatan River is a great place to learn about Bohol’s rich culture and history.